 VyprVPN is available for Windows, Mac, Android, and iOS, and offers access to 200,000+ IP addresses in 70 countries.
 This allows you to override government restrictions, geo-locked websites, and access streaming services and apps on your phone.
 VyprVPN also offers a VPN for TV service, benefitting your TV directly.
 There is also a VPN for your router feature, allowing you to cloak the entire household in a shroud of anonymity.
 Military-grade encryption and zero-data log policy is already an industry standard by this point.
 A unique feature is the VyprVPN Cloud, which is to be used when accessing cloud servers.

 With VPNArea, you won’t have to worry about unblocking all the major streaming platforms.
 Plus, the price of a monthly subscription with a 2-year plan is as cheap as a cup of coffee!
 And, although they have a smaller number of servers, they are spread in 65 countries and 100+ locations.
-All of them support torrenting, gambling, adult content, and offer a zero-log policy.
-VPNArea also comes with a built-in ad-blocker, preventing ads from not only annoying you but also from tracking your browsing habits.
+All of them support torrenting, and offer a zero-log policy.
+You can consider VPNArea as one of the best VPNs for torrenting.
+VPNArea also comes with a built-in ad-blocker, preventing ads from not only annoying you, but also from tracking your browsing habits.
 The company also has a 24/7 customer service, and we found them to be very responsive.

 Windscribe is generally chosen for their free VPN service.
 You get 2 GB of data for free at first, but this can be extended to up to 10 GB.
 The paid version unblocks Netflix without breaking a sweat and has a built-in ad, malware, and tracker blocker named R.O.B.E.R.T.
 Windscribe is capable of bypassing government restrictions on the Internet in China, but the results are inconsistent.
 They have servers in 110 cities and 63 countries, but the number of servers isn’t too great in our experience.
 Even worse, Windscribe is based in Canada, a country not known for being privacy-friendly.